Simultaneous bombs hit army compounds in Aleppo

 The state news agency said an explosion near a hospital and a school in the Municipal Stadium district killed 17 people and wounded at least 40.
 Residents said the facilities were used to house soldiers fighting an 18-month uprising against Assad.

-"The army had taken over the neighborhood and emptied it from residents.
+"The army had taken over the neighbourhood and emptied it from residents.
 The hospital was turned into army barracks," said activist Ahmad Saeed.

 A woman living near the area said the casualty figure "appeared to be over 100", judging from the number of ambulances ferrying the wounded and dead from the area.